 However, the government argued that the Edinburgh Place Ferry Pier was not even 50 years old (and hence not categorised as historic) and that the old clock could not be relocated because of technical difficulties in moving and maintaining obsolete parts.
 Moreover, the Edwardian design was criticised as being neither modern nor authentic – more like a something taken from a film set or theme park.
 The pastel green was also said to be out of sync with the white and green color signature of the ferries and the old pier.
 So plenty of reasons to tear down this building – which I find really bizarre, and I am not the only one, there were many riots and uprisings in 2006 to stop the destruction.
 But without any success.

-I know that land reclamation is a big issue in Hong Kong and it has been going on for decades, but when I recently saw the picture below, I could not believe how quickly Hong Kong has changed.
-This was taken back in 2006.
+Land reclamation is a big issue in Hong Kong and it has been going on for decades, the whole waterfront has changed its face so many times.

 And here is a huge big empty space to host events like Art Central show and of course, there is the new Central Waterfront Promenade that runs along the harbour.
 And of course, the new ferry piers – Central Ferry Piers 9 and 10 are for embarkation/disembarkation for public and private boats:

 The ferry pier 8 hosts the great Maritime Museum:

 The new home for the star ferry is now at ferry pier 7 and I would say that the new pier also looks like a set from a theme park!
 At least it seems to fit with the green and white colours of the classic star ferry!